|

 How many visitors to your site experience

 an incorrect or invalid URL?
-Perhaps you have links on your
+Perhaps you have links

-your visitors.
-If that is the case, you can then either
+not accessible to your visitors.
+If that is the case,

-replace the missing page, or implement a system to automatically
+you can then either replace the missing page, or implement

-redirect the visitor to an appropriate alternate page.
+a system to automatically redirect the visitor to an

 Top Referrers